joshpadernal29/arbiter-2/README.md

   Capture the opponent’s flag or move your own flag to the opponent’s end of the board.

 - **Pieces**:
-  Each player controls 21 pieces:
+  Each player controls 21 pieces with the following ranks:
-  - 1 Flag
+  - Flag
-  - Generals (1–5 stars)
+  - 5 Star Generals
+  - 4 Star General
+  - 3 Star General
+  - 2 Star General
+  - 1 Star General
+  - Colonel
+  - Lieutenant Colonel
-  - Colonels
+  - Major
-  - Majors
+  - Captain
-  - Captains
+  - 1st Lieutenant
-  - Lieutenants
+  - 2nd Lieutenant
-  - Sergeants
+  - Sergeant
-  - Privates
+  - Private
   - 2 Spies

 - **Board**: